-Concurrent stochastic multi-player games (CSGs) require a slightly different modelling approach because they are based on the idea that players make choices concurrently in each state, selecting potentially different action names; this is a little different from PRISM's usual approach to components synchronising on common action labels.
+Concurrent stochastic multi-player games (CSGs) require a slightly different modelling approach because they are based on the idea that players make choices concurrently in each state, and then make their transitions simultaneously.
+For a CSG, PRISM-games requires that the actions that label commands are distinct for each player; this is a little different from PRISM's usual approach to components synchronising on common action labels.

 Below, we show an example of a CSG modelling a medium access control system.
 The model consists of two users with limited energy which share a wireless channel and choose to transmit (t) or wait (w) and, if both transmit, the transmissions fail due to interference.
 We assume that transmission failure due to collisions is probabilistic, in particular, if a single user transmits, then with probability q1 the transmission succeeds and if both transmit, then with probability q2 there is no collision and transmissions succeed.
 We also assume that each user has a limited amount of energy, and therefore can only try and transmit their packet a limited number of times.